Ferment Foods in Small Batches – A Great Way to Preserve Your Harvest!

 Lacto-fermenting is the process by which beneficial lactobacilli alter vegetable matter, preserving it and making it easier to digest.
 These lacto-fermented foods are reputed to have more available vitamins, enzymes, antibiotics, and cancer-fighting compounds than the raw foods they were made from.

 This page contains affiliate links.
 You will not pay any extra when you purchase products through these links, but I will receive a small commission.
 Thank you for supporting The Self Sufficient HomeAcre!

 Small Batch Versatility

-I’ve made lacto-fermented vegetables in a large crock, then transferred them to mason jars stored in my refrigerator.
+Sometimes I ferment food in a large crock, then transfer it to mason jars stored in my refrigerator.
 My grandmother used the same method to make pickles in her old ceramic crocks.
 I love having a big batch of pickles ‘curing’ on the counter in the summer…it makes me think of my Gram.

 To create small batches of lacto-fermented foods, you will need:

 - cheese cloth, plastic wrap, or a lid and airlock system to keep your ferment clean

 Most recipes will call for prepared vegetables (shredded, chopped, sliced, or pounded), non-iodized salt, spices, and possibly water and vinegar.
 In some recipes, the brine will be created by mixing the salt with the prepared vegetables, then mixing and mashing the food to extract the natural juices.
 Sauerkraut is one such recipe.